NuSphere PhpED Review

 Coming from a PHP background, I am used to scripting from the beginning.
 And since PHP argues that it’s made for rapid development, in reality the code you produce is very rapid and unorganized as well.
 While of course rapid development and organization/quality are not mutually exclusive, reality is different.
 You can see an example of what I mean, when you try to run scripts written for PHP3 with the register_globals option turned off.

-Organization is a key-feature where PHPEd flexes its muscles.
-You organize workspaces, ideal for the roadwarrior, and then projects.
+Organization is a key feature where PHPEd flexes its muscles.
+You organize workspaces, ideal for the road warrior, and then projects.

 Workspaces can be useful if you freelance and encounter different environments often.
 When I work at a client’s office, they often provide a local development environment which you can plug into.
-When you are at home or at your office, it might be a very different game.
+When you are at home or in your office, it might be a very different game.
 So instead of opening a text editor, ftp program, putty or whatever else you need for programming, PHPEd’s saves the day.
 All it requires is that you set it up in the beginning.

-So whenever the workspace is ready, then you setup projects.
-Inside the project screen you have the ability to add accounts to your systems (servers).
+So whenever the workspace is ready, then you set up projects.
+Inside the project screen, you have the ability to add accounts to your systems (servers).
 And the accounts can be virtually anything.
-FTP, with or without SSL, secure shell, webdav – you name it.
+FTP, with or without SSL, secure shell, WebDAV – you name it.
 Together with the project setup, you can also add Subversion or CVS to integrate the source code and version control.

 Smart-Sync